On the link of Lipschitz normally embedded sets

 \section{Abstract}

-A path connected subanalytic subset in $\mathbb{R}^n$ is naturally equipped with two metrics: the inner and the outer metrics.
+A path-connected subanalytic subset in $\mathbb{R}^n$ is naturally equipped with two metrics: the inner and the outer metrics.
 We say that a subset is {\it Lipschitz normally embedded (LNE)} if these two metrics are equivalent.
 In this article, we give some criteria for a subanalytic set to be LNE.
-It is a fundamental question to know if the LNE property is a conical property, i.e., if it is possible to describe the LNE property of a germ of a subanalytic set in terms of properties of its link.
-We answer this question, introducing a new notion called {\it link Lipschitz normally embedding}.
+It is a fundamental question to know if the LNE property is conical, i.e., if it is possible to describe the LNE property of a germ of a subanalytic set in terms of the properties of its link.
+We answer this question by introducing a new notion called {\it link Lipschitz normally embedding}.
 We prove that this notion is equivalent to the LNE notion in the case of sets with connected links.
-Some examples and applications of this result are also presented.
-For example, we characterize the real Brieskorn's surfaces which are LNE and we give conditions for a given set to be (or not) LNE in terms of its sections.